tekumara/notes/prefect-kubernetes.md

 ### Rerun tasks

 Dask may [run tasks multiple times](https://distributed.dask.org/en/stable/limitations.html#assumptions-on-functions-and-data).
 This will occur when a worker holding an [intermediate results dies](https://distributed.dask.org/en/latest/memory.html#resilience).
-This is more likely to occur with adaptive scaling.
-This design works well for pure computation, but requires tasks with side-effects (eg: a task writing results to storage) to be idempotent.
+This can happen as part of normal operation, particularly when using adaptive scaling.
+Dask's design works well for pure computation, but requires tasks with side-effects (eg: a task writing results to storage) to be idempotent.
 See [this reproduction](https://github.com/dask/distributed/issues/2935) of the behaviour.
+This is less-likely to happen if the side-effect is the terminal task, as it won't have any intermediate results that require recomputing.
+But it could be retried if the worker dies part way through the task.

 Even though in Prefect the task has max_retires = 0, this still occurs because of how Dask is designed.
 Instead, Prefect offers caching and version locking to mitigate this, see [#5485](https://github.com/PrefectHQ/prefect/issues/5485#issuecomment-1107100864).